Constraining the AGN formation channel for detected black hole binary mergers up to z=1.5 with the Quaia catalogue: Datasets

 The sky maps of the events detected during the first three observing runs are downloaded from the Gravitational Wave Open Science Center \citep{Abbott23}.
 We use the posterior samples obtained using the {\scshape IMRPhenomXPHM} waveform model \citep{Pratten21} for all these events but GW190425\_081805, GW191219\_163120, GW200105\_162426, and GW200115\_042309.
 For these four events we use the {\scshape Mixed} posterior samples.

 The sky maps of the 71 events of O4 are downloaded from the Gravitational-Wave Candidate Event Database \footnote{\url{https://gracedb.ligo.org/}}, operated by the LIGO Scientific Collaboration.
 For each event, we use the most recent version of its sky map, which is either obtained from the Bilby localisation algorithm \citep{Ashton19} or from the Bayestar one \citep{Singer16}.
+We here specify as a caveat that these maps consist of early estimates, and may differ from the ones that will be published in the future Gravitational-wave Transient Catalogue (GWTC) containing all the properties of the events detected during O4.

 Figure \ref{fig:dvsv90} shows the luminosity distance of all the 159 GW events used in this work as a function of V90.
 The median value of the luminosity distance (2012.3 Mpc) and of V90 (7.67$\cdot10^8{\rm Mpc}^3$) are indicated by a horizontal dashed line and by a vertical one, respectively.